ucladevx/StudySmart_scrapers/README.md

 libraryinfo-scraper: scrapes library info

 * **librarystudyrooms-scraper**: This scraper scrapes http://calendar.library.ucla.edu/spaces?lid=4394&gid=0
 for study rooms in Powell Library and YRL that are available upto 3 days ahead from the current date.

+* **libinfo-scraper**: This scraper scrapes https://www.library.ucla.edu/hours for library info.
+Information includes library dates & hours.
+This scraper is written in python3 intsead of javascript (BeautifulSoup).

 Before running these scrapers, it is advisable to download the required Node modules.
 This can be done using